 Refund Policy for Career Tech Ed (Job Skills classes) and Community Education

 Please choose your classes carefully.
-Refunds will be offered up to 1 business day before the start of the first class meeting.
+Refunds will be offered up to 1 business day before the start of the first class meeting (less a $10.00 administrative fee).
 After that, no refunds or transfer of fees will be issued unless a class is cancelled by the school.
 A visitor’s pass (good for 30 minutes) is available from the Main Office if you are unsure of a class.
 Speak with the instructor if you have questions about the class or your particular situation.
 An instructor may drop a student who misses five or more class hours, and no refund will be issued.

 Refunds for Life-Long Learning and Adults With Disabilities Programs

 You may participate in any of these classes once before deciding whether or not to register.
 Once you register no refunds are issued unless the class is cancelled.